DataCanvasIO/YLearn/docs/en_US/source/sub/why.rst

             and that of the second treatment is taken as 'read';
             in the case of continuous treatment, treat should be a float or a ndarray or pandas.Series, by default None
+        :param outcome value, optional target_outcome: Only effective when the outcome is discrete.
+Default the last one in attribute **y_encoder_.classes_**.

         :returns: individual causal effect of each treatment.
 The result DataFrame columns are the treatment names;
             In the case of discrete treatment, the result DataFrame indices are multiindex of